leifbr/partnerlabs/docs/class2/modules/module03.rst

           display has been disabled in version 12.1.
 A TMSH database command is required to activate it.

           a.
-SSH to you BIG-IP at 10.1.1.245.
-Username: **root** Password:
+SSH to you BIG-IP.
-             **f5UDFrocks!**

           b.
 At the prompt enter: **tmsh**

           c.
 At the TMSH prompt enter the command in the **Persistence Value** GUI.

-             i. **modify sys db
-                ui.statistics.modulestatistics.localtraffic.persistencerecords
+            .. admonition:: TMSH

-                value true**
+               modify sys db ui.statistics.modulestatistics.localtraffic.persistencerecords value true**

-                1. Tab completion will make this a little easier
+Tab completion will make this a little easier

-       2. Now, in this window you can watch you persistence records.
+       1. Now, in this window you can watch you persistence records.
 You may want to set **Auto Refresh** to 20 seconds.

        .. image:: /_static/101/image41.png